saulcarvalho/RS-IoT-Proj/README.md

 <h1> RS-IoT-Proj </h1>
-<p align="justify"> <b><i>DISCLAIMER:</i></b> Developed for the class of Sensor Networks.
+<p align="justify"> <b><i>DISCLAIMER:</i></b> This project was solely developed by myself for the class of Sensor Networks.
 I have translated the python code presented in proj-code folder.
 All the images that I provide will appear in text in portuguese.
 Some items may appear partially finished. </p>

 <p align="justify"> With the code I provide, you won't be able to single-handedly replicate the project, but it is a great help for similar projects. </p>